Eve-ning/ppshift_ml/README.md

 ### How to fine-tune the model

-I think the main reason of this issue is the \textbf{Assumption of the Top 50}.
+I think the main reason of this issue is the **Assumption of the Top 50**.
 In other words, we assumed that the Top 50 results' median can be treated like a player.
 However, this assumption proved to be very disastrous in terms of reliability.

 - One way to prevent this is to look at specific player's replays and do the same modelling again, however, we will pivot from the player's perspective.
-- We could have also, instead of looking at Top 50, we would focus on the a specific range of scores (which is painfully annoying to grab from the API), e.g. $ 750000 - 850000$, in which will give us more information on bad deviations instead of  extremely high scores with less bad deviations.
+- We could have also, instead of looking at Top 50, we would focus on the a specific range of scores (which is painfully annoying to grab from the API), e.g. 750000 - 850000, in which will give us more information on bad deviations instead of  extremely high scores with less bad deviations.
 - We could have dropped the idea of looking at key counts over 7 due to the small amount of data we would have gotten from them.
 This has created a lot of noise in the model.
 - We did not take into account in-depth reading difficulty (i.e. how hard is it to read a broken stair compared to a smooth one).
 If we could've calculated that one reliably, it would've smoothed out the LN map difficulties
 - If we were able to grab Double Time results, it'll double our data, and increased the pool of harder maps, this makes it significantly easier for the machine to rate them.